 - We’re creating opportunities for people to come together as an improvement community – sharing ideas, enhancing skills and collaborating to make health and care better.

 - Opportunities to join Q are being phased across different parts of the UK.
-From 3 November until 5 December, we are looking for people from the North East and North Cumbria, South West, and West of England.
+Read more below.

 - Visit q.health.org.uk to find out more.